Unsupervised Learning of Local Updates for Maximum Independent Set in Dynamic Graphs: Introduction

 In this paper, we consider the \textsc{Maximum-Independent-Set} (MaxIS) problem in a dynamic setting.
-For static graphs, MaxIS is classically known to be NP-hard \citep{Garey1979-computersintractability} and hard to approximate: for general graphs, deterministic approximation within a constant factor is impossible \citep{Robson1986-algorithmsmaximum} and within an $n^{1-\varepsilon}$ factor is NP-hard \citep{Hastad1996-cliquehard}.
-Nevertheless, MaxIS has a diverse range of real-world applications, from identifying functional nodes in brain networks \citep{Afek_Alon_Barad_Hornstein_Barkai_Bar-Joseph_2011} to constructing diversified investment portfolios \citep{hidaka_yohei_hamakawa_nakayama_kosuketatsumura_2023} to scheduling in public transportation systems \citep{gainanov_damir_n_mladenovic_nenad_a_2018}.
-Each use case can be modeled as a conflict graph, where an edge represents a conflict between selecting two nodes.
-For example, in investment portfolio construction, diversification is critical; if one stock declines, others in the portfolio should not be closely related.
-In this case, the nodes represent investments, and the edges represent dependencies or correlations between them.
-Similarly, in transportation scheduling, conflicts may arise due to overlapping routes or timing constraints.
-In all these situations, the conflict graph changes dynamically due to factors such as stock market fluctuations, train delays, and other unpredictable events.
+For static graphs, MaxIS is classically known to be NP-hard~\cite{Garey1979-computersintractability} and hard to approximate: for general graphs, deterministic approximation within a constant factor is impossible~\cite{Robson1986-algorithmsmaximum} and within an $n^{1-\varepsilon}$ factor is NP-hard~\cite{Hastad1996-cliquehard}.
+Nevertheless, MaxIS has a diverse range of real-world applications, from identifying functional nodes in brain networks~\cite{Afek2011-biologicalsolution} to constructing diversified investment portfolios~\cite{Hidaka2023-correlationdiversifiedportfolio}.
+For example, different stocks can be modeled as nodes and those that are closely related have an edge between them to form a conflict graph; thus, the problem of building a diverse portfolio reduces to finding a high-value independent set.
+In many of these situations, the conflict graph changes dynamically over time due to factors such as neuronal development, stock market fluctuations, and other unpredictable events.
 Our goal is to solve MaxIS on such dynamically evolving graphs.